NEMO Equipment: History

+NEMO has established partnerships with various community and nonprofit organizations to promote inclusivity and access to outdoor recreation.
+In 2023, the company renewed its collaboration with Camp Yoshi, and the following year partnered with the Outdoors Empowerment Network, supporting gear libraries and leadership training for youth-centered outdoor education groups.

 Design distinction

 NEMO is best known for its AirSupported Technology, which incorporates low pressure airbeams in place of traditional aluminum tent poles.

 NEMO has also worked with the NASA Institute for Advanced Concepts on its Extreme eXPeditionary Architecture (EXP-Arch) project to create shelter concepts based on highly mobile, quickly deployable, and retractable architecture systems.